Diplomacy (game): Kamakura

 Kamakura was published by West End Games in the early 1980s.
 Its setting is feudal Japan.

 Colonial Diplomacy

 Published by Avalon Hill in 1994.
-It is set in Asia in the late 19th century, and much of the board is controlled by various colonial powers: the United Kingdom, the Russian Empire, the Empire of Japan, Holland, Ottoman Empire, China, and France.
+It is set in Asia in the late 19th century, and much of the board is controlled by various colonial powers: the United Kingdom, the Russian Empire, the Empire of Japan, The Netherlands, Ottoman Empire, China, and France.
 The game introduces three special features: